mwpreston/rubrik-roxie-plugin-for-errbot/docs/quick-start.md

 ## Automated Installation

-For convenience we have developed a script which will automate all of the actions performed in the Manual Installation section.
+For convenience we have developed a script which will automate all of the actions performed in the Manual Installation section. **Note** The automated installation only works when you wish to install all components on the same server which runs Mattermost.

 To run an automated installation use the following steps:

 1. Download the automated script [here](/install/install.sh)
-1. Execute the script
+1. Execute the script by running `./install.sh`
-1. Walk through script once its built.
+1. The script will prompt for various bits of information including installation directories, Mattermost configuration, and Bot configuration.
+Be sure to input everything correctly when prompted.
+1. Upon completion, Errbot, Mattermost Backend for Errbot, MattermostDriver, and the Rubrik Roxie Plugin for Errbot will be installed.
+1. Before you can begin using Roxie, the plugin will need to be configured to point to your cluster and supplied an administrative API token.
+More details around this can be found in the [`Configuring the Rubrik Plugin for Errbot`](#markdown-header-Configuring-the-Rubrik-Plugin-for-Errbot) section.

 ## Manual installation

 The manual installation process can be broken down into three subsections; Installing Errbot, Installing the Rubrik Plugin for Errbot, and Installing the Mattermost Backend for Errbot

 ### Installing Errbot
 The first step to creating our Roxie bot involves getting Errbot installed, configured, and running.
 While package managers may be used for certain Linux distrobutions, the following will walk through the more prefered installation method using virtualenv: